worflor/woflo-petsplus-mod/role_changes_story.md

 ## Eepy Eeper
 **Current State**: Sleep-based healing auras, rest mechanics **Potential Changes**:
-- **NEW**: Shift Right-Click: "Drowsy Mist" - Creates a lingering area effect that applies slowness to all nearby hostile mobs (starts at Slowness III, scales with pet level, range scales with level).
-Mist lingers for 5 seconds, affecting new mobs that enter and refreshing the effect on existing mobs for a few seconds

 ## Eclipsed
 **Current State**: Shadow protection, night vision, eclipse energy, darkness bonuses